nais/salsa/README.md

    workload identity federation.
    This can be done with either the `gcloud` cli or in the browser with [Google Console](https://cloud.google.com/iam/docs/workload-identity-federation).

-3. Federation is created and prepped, the service account is added
-- assign the service account with the correct role: `roles/iam.serviceAccountTokenCreator`

 #### Workflow with workload identity and keyless